 Penningtons' vacation scheme lasts for one week in July.
 Schemes are available in London, Basingstoke, Cambridge, Guildford, Oxford and Reading.
 There is room for 40 candidates in total.

 Vac schemers sit in one department for the week, and express preferences for which one before they arrive.
 They're mentored by a trainee, and complete a mixture of real work under supervision, as well as a number of exercises.
 One of these involves researching a report on another area of law covered by the firm and doing a presentation on it.

 Lewis has this advice for future vac schemers: “Professionalism is key.
 Treat it as a week-long interview and do the absolute best you can.
 Look enthusiastic, ask appropriate questions without pestering people, pay attention to detail in your work, and treat everyone – whether partner, trainee or secretary – with respect and enthusiasm.”

-These are held during Easter and primarily aimed at those hoping to complete a vacation scheme the following year i.e. first-year law students and penultimate year non-law students.
-The day is spent meeting the graduate recruitment team; getting to know the firm's practice areas in more depth; and chatting with the current trainees to find out why they chose the firm and what they make of their training experience so far.
+Information days are held at Easter and primarily aimed at those hoping to complete a vacation scheme the following year, ie first-year law students and penultimate-year non-law students.
+The day is spent meeting the graduate recruitment team, getting to know the firm's practice areas in more depth, and chatting with the current trainees to find out why they chose the firm and what they make of their training experience so far.

 Interview with chief executive David Raine